-The concept of an OPC has been introduced under the Companies Act, and allows a natural person who is an Indian citizen and also resident in India to set up a company.
+The concept of an OPC has been introduced under the Companies Act, and allows a natural person who is an Indian citizen whether resident in India or otherwise to set up a company.
+Such a person cannot be a member of more than one OPC at any point in time.
 The concept has been introduced with the aim of benefitting small entrepreneurs, since these companies are, exempt from certain filing requirements and requirements in relation to meetings, etc.

-While a private company is required to have a

-minimum of two directors, a public company is required to have a minimum of three directors.
+While a private company is required to have a minimum of two directors, a public company is required to have a minimum of three directors.
 An OPC can be incorporated only with one person acting as the member and director of the company.
 Every company can have a maximum of 15 directors, unless its shareholders approve a higher number (through the passing of a special resolution at a general meeting of shareholders).